How to Find and Hire a Solar Energy System Installer

 The website of the North American Board of Certified Energy Practitioners (NABCEP) lists companies that have completed its certification process (see below for accreditation info).

-Contact at least three companies to discuss options and obtain recommendations and price quotes.
-Ask about the following points, and if you plan to lease, click here for even more to consider.
+Contact several companies to discuss options and obtain recommendations and price quotes.
+Ask about the following:

 Are you certified?